Go to BrightWorks home

 • Bachelor’s degree in education, social work, school psychology, or a related field

-• Minimum of five (5) years experience in a PreK-12 School System, with at least two (2) years in a school or district leadership position
+• Minimum of five (5) years’ experience in a PreK-12 School System, with at least two (2) years supporting attendance initiatives within a school or district setting

 • Current teaching, related service, or administrative license